DevOpsDockerHow To

 wait Block until one or more containers stop, then print their exit codes

-There are various ways other than specified above to install Docker on Debian based distributions as in below links:
+There are various ways other than those specified above to install Docker on Debian-based distributions, as shown in the below links:

 Debian - https://docs.docker.com/install/linux/docker-ce/debian/